The Team is from

 Ms Mikindani is a first-year doctoral student working under the supervision of Dr Deeney, Dr O’Brien and Dr Leahy in Cork University Business School and the Environmental Research Institute.

-She holds an MSc in Global Environmental Economics from the National University of Ireland Galway and a BSc in Agricultural Economics & Agribusiness from Sokoine University of Agriculture, Tanzania.
+She holds an MSc in Global Environmental Economics from the University of Galway and a BSc in Agricultural Economics & Agribusiness from Sokoine University of Agriculture, Tanzania.
 She won an international competition to carry out this research which is supported by the Irish Research Council through the Pathway Programme.

 John O’Brien